0x4447/0x4447-cli-node-tomato/README.md

 # WARNING

 This tool will override, destroy, kill and crash everything in its path - you've been warned ;)

+# Fork It

+This project was designed to allow you to make it your own - thanks to it simplicity.
+Once forked you just have to change the content of the `source` folder, and you have your own easy to use template up and running when you need it.

 # The End